PistachioPony/gamesparks-docs/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 Our *Players* Screen will contain the code to execute the *player_search* Snippet as well as including a placeholder for the *player_results* Snippet that will serve as a target where we want to render our search results.

-*1.* In the Players Screen, replace the following code with this:
+*1.* In the *Players Screen*, replace the following code with this:

 ```
 <gs-row>